jonathanhliu21/BikeDashboardPlus/docs/pages/update_instructions.md

     ```
     git pull --rebase origin master
     ```
     This will not delete your tracking or error files because they were put inside `.gitignore` when installing.
+Note that this will not work if you have uncommitted changes.

 4. Reboot your Pi:
     ```